kubkon/email-chattifier/README.md

 And that's you done.
 Now you can upload the folder `dist` to Google Chrome.

 ## Testing
-The project uses `jasmine-node` to run the unit tests. `jasmine-node` will be automatically installed in the project's root folder when you run `npm install`.
+The project uses `jasmine` to run the unit tests. `jasmine` will be automatically installed in the project's root folder when you run `npm install`.
 Afterwards, to test the code just run:

 ```
 $ npm test